SurPun/AWS-Developer-Associate/Section 23 AWS Serverless API Gateway/Notes.md

  - Call SOAP service and receive XML response
  - Transform XML response to desired format (like JSON), and respond to the user

+## 351. API Gateway Open API

+API Gateway - Open API spec

+- Common way of defining REST APIs, using API definition as code
+- Import existing OpenAPI 3.0 spec to AP!
+Gateway
+ - Method
+ - Method Request
+ - Integration Request
+ - Method Response
+ - + AWS extensions for API gateway and setup every single option
+- Can export current API as OpenAPI spec
+- OpenAPI specs can be written inYAML or JSON
+- Using OpenAPI we can generate SDK for our applications

+REST API — Request Validation

+- You can configure AP!
+Gateway to perform basic validation of an API request before proceeding with the integration request
+- When the validation fails, AP!
+Gateway immediately fails the request
+ - Returns a 400-error response to the caller

+- This reduces unnecessary calls to the backend
+- Checks:
+ - The required request parameters in the URI, query string, and headers of an incoming request are included and non-blank
+ - The applicable request payload adheres to the configured JSON Schema request model of the method

+REST API — RequestValidation — OpenAPI

+- Setup request validation by importing OpenAPI definitions file